bananahannah/tictactoe/README.md

 This is an interactive, 2 player game built with HTML, CSS and Javascript

+The updated version will have an ability to track the game, and ideally choose your own player.
+These will happen as my coding knowledge and capabilities get beter :)

 ## Special thanks

 General Assembly, DT, Kasun and Sean for helping me fight my way through this project and finish it :)